slevin/talks/oopwtf/slides.md

 #What is a program?

-A program is a machine executable implementation of a set of constraints that maps a set of inputs over time to a set of outputs over time.
+A program is a machine executable definition of a process that maps a set of inputs over time to a set of outputs over time meeting a set of given constraints.

 ![inline](aprogram.pdf)